junparkh/LendingClub/menu3.md

 We examined a few models to determine whether a loan would make money or lose money.
 That is, rather than picking a target APY, merely try to predict APY >= 0.
 In general these were no more successful than trying predict which loans would meet a minimum target return.

-### Exploring: maximize profit
+### Models to maximize profit

-To start, we created several baseline models to see if which algorithms, if any, were worth exploring.
+To start, we created several basic models to see if which algorithms, if any, were worth exploring.

+#### Regression models

 Regression models were unable to accurately predict (based on R^2) a numerical APR.
 Linear regressions, LR with lasso, random forest regression, ada boost regression all yielded very small R^2 and expected returns either close to 0 or negative.
 These models were unable to make many good predictions.

+#### Classification models

 Classification models were also not very successful.
 Many of these models generated large accuracy scores, but fared badly when an expected return was calculated.
 Many models fared only slightly better than the overall average return -0.024.
 This was unexpectedly bad performance.
 Unfortunately, we ran out of time before we could fully explore this.
 One theory is that the models tended to find unusual loans.
 Usually, these are high returns, but some times, they are also exceptionally bad.
 Bad loans are far worse than good loans, because you can loose all your money, whereas your gains are limited by the interest rate.

+#### Exploration of models

-Logistic regression had a train and test accuracy around 0.7, but yielded an average APY of -0.08.
+Logistic regression had a train and test accuracy around 0.7, but yielded an average APY of -8%.

 We fit several random forest models.
 The first model with limited nodes and branches had an R^2 of about 0.23 for both test and train data.
 However, the strategy had an average return of -0.05.

 Using the same random forest model, rather than looking at the predictions, we looked at the probabilities predicted.
 We chose only those loans where the probability was greater than 0.9.
-That stretegy select 8% of returns and yielded an APY of 0.028, which is better than average.
+That stretegy selected 8% of loans and yielded an APY of 2.8%, which is better than average.

 Random forest regression did not yield better results.
 Adaboost regressor was unable to create a working model.